How insulin affects blood sugar

 - Rapid or fast-acting (bolus) insulin.
 Fast-acting insulin is taken near mealtime.
 This insulin works quickly to control the rapid spike in blood sugar after meals.
 Fast-acting insulin imitates the body’s natural release of insulin at mealtimes

 - Premixed insulin.
 Premixed insulin combines the action of fast-acting and long-acting insulin.
-For example, a 70/30 mix means 70% of the mix is a longer-lasting insulin and 30% is quick coverage for a meal
+For example, a 70/30 mix means 70% of the mix is a longer-acting insulin and 30% is rapid coverage for a meal

 Long-acting insulin can be taken along with rapid-acting insulin

-People on basal-bolus therapy monitor their blood sugar levels closely and take insulin doses often.
+People on basal-bolus therapy monitor their blood sugar levels closely and take insulin doses with meals and prior to bedtime.
 The goal of this kind of insulin therapy is to mimic the way blood sugar is controlled in your body.

 Basal-bolus is one of the combination treatment plans that Levemir® long-acting insulin can be a part of to help you meet your blood sugar goals.Learn more about Levemir®